rlingala-RP/GCP-GKE/README.md

 6. Kubectl
 7. Go

-### Setup Infrastructure Install whereami application
+### Setup Infrastructure and Install whereami application

 1. Go to GCP and create you project and have your project id key